-Scenario Based Run-time Switching for Adaptive CNN-based Applications at the Edge
+Scenario Based Run-Time Switching for Adaptive CNN-Based Applications at the Edge

-SVETLANA MINAKOVA, Leiden University, The Netherlands DOLLY SAPRA, University of Amsterdam, The Netherlands TODOR STEFANOV, Leiden University, The Netherlands ANDY D. PIMENTEL, University of Amsterdam, The Netherlands
+SVETLANA MINAKOVA, Leiden University DOLLY SAPRA, University of Amsterdam TODOR STEFANOV, Leiden University ANDY D. PIMENTEL, University of Amsterdam

 Convolutional Neural Networks (CNNs) are biologically inspired computational models that are at the heart of many modern computer vision and natural language processing applications.
 Some of the CNN-based applications are executed on mobile and embedded devices.
 Execution of CNNs on such devices places numerous demands on the CNNs, such as high accuracy, high throughput, low memory cost, and low energy consumption.
-These requirements are very difficult to satisfy at the same time, so CNN execution at the edge typically involves trade-offs (e.g. high CNN throughput is achieved at the cost of decreased CNN accuracy).
+These requirements are very difficult to satisfy at the same time, so CNN execution at the edge typically involves trade-offs (e.g., high CNN throughput is achieved at the cost of decreased CNN accuracy).
 In existing methodologies, such trade-offs are either chosen once and remain unchanged during a CNN-based application execution, or are adapted to the properties of the CNN input data.
 However, the application needs can also be significantly affected by the changes in the application environment, such as a change of the battery level in the edge device.
 Thus, CNN-based applications need a mechanism that allows to dynamically adapt their characteristics to the changes in the application environment at run-time.
-Therefore, in this paper, we propose a scenario-based run-time switching (SBRS) methodology, that implements such a mechanism.
+Therefore, in this article, we propose a scenario-based run-time switching (SBRS) methodology, that implements such a mechanism.

-$\texttt{CCS Concepts:} \bullet \textbf{Computing methodologies} \rightarrow \textbf{Neural networks;} \bullet \textbf{Computer systems organization} \rightarrow \textbf{Embedded software.}$
+$\label{eq:ccs} \texttt{CCS Concepts:} \bullet \textbf{Computing methodologies} \to \textbf{Neural networks}; \bullet \textbf{Computer systems organization} \to \textbf{Embedded software};$

-Additional Key Words and Phrases: convolutional neural networks, run-time adaptation, execution at the edge
+Additional Key Words and Phrases: Convolutional neural networks, run-time adaptation, execution at the edge https://doi.org/10.1145/3488718

-ACM Reference Format:
+ACM Reference format:

 Svetlana Minakova, Dolly Sapra, Todor Stefanov, and Andy D. Pimentel.
-2021.
-Scenario Based Run-time Switching for Adaptive CNNbased Applications at the Edge.
+2022.
+Scenario Based Run-Time Switching for Adaptive CNN-Based Applications at the Edge.
 ACM Trans.
 Embedd.
 Comput.
 Syst.
-1, 1, Article 1 (January 2021), 32 pages. https://doi.org/10.1145/3488718
+21, 2, Article 14 (February 2022), 33 pages.